Ayush-Asutkar/LL1-Predictive-Parser/README.md

     <details>
     <summary>Details:</summary>

-    <p>For the LL(1) grammar obtains from step1, compute the FIRST set of all symbols in the grammar, and also compute
+    <p>For the LL(1) baseGrammar obtains from step1, compute the FIRST set of all symbols in the baseGrammar, and also compute
     the FOLLOW set for all non-terminals.
 Store this information in another file.</p>

     </details>